 If your organization does not have people on the ground doing the work, then ask what would happen if you did not exist.
 From there, you can generate an impact case that will help you better ask for support.
 Monthly donors will get involved if you can clearly state your organization’s impact.

 Remember, just because your organization isn’t building water wells in another country or feeding the homeless doesn’t mean you don’t play an important part in building a better community or region.
-Identify what that is so you can tell people about it!
+Identify what that is.
+Then you can tell people about your cause or nonprofit event and they can get excited to support it!